 There are a number of sites where you can search for scholarships.
 Here are some that ReachHire recommends:

 Grants are generally based on your financial need.
 There are both federal and local grants that you may be eligible for.
-There are a lot of options, this is a good place to start your search.
+There are a lot of options:

 The Federal Pell Grant program is the most well-known grant program for students.
 You can find other options for Massachusetts grants as well.
 Many colleges and universities offer their own grant programs; check with the schools you are applying to about what grants they offer.